webcontact/profairs-api-docs/source/includes/_hall_planning.md

 - the stand number,
 - the stand type,
 - other metadata
-- and the exhibitor to whom the stand should be proposed.
+- the exhibitor to whom the stand should be proposed.
+- and the fair to which the stand belongs to.

 In order for the associated stand request to disappear from the list of stand requests with the transfer of the scheduled stand, a getStandRequests would have to be executed again after the successful transfer of the stand to profairs.